saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/crashpad.md

 ### Integrate Crashpad

-Once you have built Crashpad or downloaded the pre-built libraries, you must integrate the library into your application.
+After you have built Crashpad or downloaded the pre-built libraries, you must integrate the library into your application.
 The library is statically linked to your project, so you will not need to distribute additional projects.

 There are two versions of `Crashpad` provided in the Backtrace archive.